richardwilkes/gcs_master_library/Library/Markdown/Help/Interface/Trait.md

 Control Roll does not affect calculations, but it does display under the trait on the trait list.

 The Container Type can impact how character points are distributed. *Group* means it's just a trait container for holding stuff.
 Like your lunch. *Meta-Trait* containers allow all the container traits to stay together, as listed (B262).
 Buying off just one is probably not allowed.
 Making it a *Race* container, causes the Points field to count the contents of the container against the Race value and activates the Ancestry field. *Alternative Abilities* tends toward being a Supers thing (B61 + Supers).
+An *Attribute* container puts the contents towards the Attribute value.

 ### Blocks
 - **[Prerequisites](./Prerequisites.md "Prerequisites")** : get those before this (B169)